jrladd/CIS241/_pages/policies.md

 ### Attendance & Participation

 Good participation should be understood as consistent and thoughtful contribution to the classroom community, an engagement with course materials and conversations, and a general responsiveness to (and respect for) one’s fellow students and instructor.
 This isn’t an accounting of how often you speak in class.
 Instead, it’s about what you offer to the intellectual life of the class, and everyone contributes to this on-going work in different ways.
-You'll get participation credit simply for attending class and doing the work with care.

 **You can miss 3 class sessions without penalty, and you don't need to contact me if you have missed or will miss a class**.
 However, if you miss more than 3 classes, you will be marked down one grade "step" for each additional class missed.
 (For example, if you miss four classes and your final grade is 90% (A-), your fourth absence will cause you to have a B+ instead.)
 Excessive absences may also affect your participation grade.